Ohio Building Code Compliance

 SAFER Buildings, SAFER Communities, SAFER World

-The City of Lima – In May 2020, Lima-Allen County Building Department will participate in the 40th annual Building Safety Month, a worldwide campaign presented by the International Code Council, its members and partners to promote building safety.
+The City of Lima – In May 2021, Lima-Allen County Building Department will participate in the annual Building Safety Month, a worldwide campaign presented by the International Code Council, its members and partners to promote building safety.
 This year’s campaign, “Prevent, Prepare, Protect.
-Building Codes Save,” will be held virtually this year, raising awareness about the importance of building codes for providing a strong and resilient built environment, and regularly updated codes that ensure that communities are protected in the face of disasters.
+Building Codes Save,” will be held virtually this year, raising awareness about the importance of building codes in ensuring safety in the spaces in which we live, work and learn.

 As we prepare ourselves for the increased severity and frequency of natural disasters, building safety is even more important.
 Disaster mitigation through the adoption and enforcement of building codes is one of the best ways for communities to prepare for and protect against future disasters.
 Homes and buildings that are built in compliance with building safety codes and the officials who enforce the codes are essential to helping communities minimize the risks of death, injury and property damage in the event of a disaster.